-KIIP Level 1: Unit 5–Essential Words and Phrases about Numbers, Dates, and Days
+KIIP Level 1: Unit 5–Essential Words and Phrases about Sino-Numbers, Dates, and Days

 Learning numbers, dates, and days is fundamental when starting out in a new language.
 In KIIP Level 1, Unit 5, you’ll dive into these concepts, practicing how to express dates, days of the week, and numbers in Korean.
 These basics are essential for making plans, discussing schedules, and even sharing details about events like birthdays.